Thinkmill-learning-paths/css-basics/step2/README.md

 - Use only CSS
 - Do not use symbols in `content` to get the shape

-Re-create the following shapes with the above rules:
+Let's re-create the following shapes with the above rules:

 <img src="/assets/caret.png" width="44px" alt="A caret">
 <img src="/assets/bubble.png" width="44px" alt="A chat bubble">